fantauzzi/CarND-Behavioral-Cloning-P3/README.md

  - **Conversion to the YUV color space**.
 It gave better results in driving, compared to RGB.
 In early experiments it showed slightly better results than LAB and HSV.
  - **Normalisation**, mapping all pixel values from the interval of integers [0, 255] to the interval of real numbers [-1, 1].
 There is no 0 centering.

-To provide network training with more useful data, I augment the dataset after pre-processing like described in NVIDIA's [paper](https://arxiv.org/pdf/1604.07316v1.pdf).
+To provide network training with more useful data, I **augment the dataset** after pre-processing like described in NVIDIA's [paper](https://arxiv.org/pdf/1604.07316v1.pdf).
 Every image taken by a lateral camera can be used for training like if taken by the center camera, adjusting its corresponding steering angle.
-I also flip every image, and use it with its inverted steering angle.
-For every *(image, steering)* pair in the dataset, six pairs are actually used for training: the image from the center camera, images from the two lateral cameras, and the flipper version of each.
+I also flip every image around the vertical axis, and use it with its inverted steering angle.
+For every *(image, steering)* pair in the dataset, six pairs are actually used for training: the image from the center camera, images from the two lateral cameras, and the flipped version of each.

  Having adopted Udacity's dataset, and after augmentation and pre-processing of training data, the program was able to drive around the training track successfully.
 However, it would go off-road in the test track.
 The latter is narrower, has changes in elevation, tighter turns, and a lane marking along the middle.
-From the road it is sometimes possible to see other portions of the track that are not accessible from there, but nevertheless can confound the program, that tries to drive toward them.
-In a screen capture here below a situation where the program went off-road or collided with an obstacle on the test track.
+From the road it is sometimes possible to see other portions of the track that are not accessible from there, but nevertheless can confound the program.
+In the screen capture here below a situation where the program collided with an obstacle at the side of the test track.

 ![Crash][image4]

 I tried additional tactics for data augmentation.
 I shifted and rotated the images, by a constant or random amount, along with a correction to the steering angle.
 It was time-consuming, and didn't bring about significant improvements on the test track.

-What worked instead was to recorded additional data driving in the simulator, again in the training track, starting close to the curb and at a sharp angle with it.
-With an additional 800 samples in the dataset, the trained network was able to drive also around the test rtack, that it had never seen during training.
+What worked instead was to record additional data driving in the simulator, again in the training track, starting close to the curb and at a sharp angle with it.
+With an additional 800 samples in the dataset, the trained network was able to drive also around the test track, that it had never seen during training.

-Before training, dataset is shuffled randomly and split between a training and a validation set, in a ratio of 9-to-1.
+Before training, the dataset is shuffled randomly and split between a training and a validation set, in a ratio of 9-to-1.
 Training is then done in batches of 120 samples after augmentation (20 samples per batch before augmentation).
 It takes less than 5 minutes for 10 epochs with an NVIDIA GTX 1080 GPU.

-Charting the validation and test loss per epoch showed improvement in accuracy for the first 12 epochs or so.
+Charting the validation loss per epoch showed improvement in accuracy for the first 12 epochs or so.
 But in practice, training past 10 epochs brought about worse driving, going off-road in the test track, probably for overfitting the training dataset.

  ![Chart][image3]